-Chauncy works in partnership with Middlesex University to recruit trainees and train them according to an agreed programme.
+Chauncy works in partnership with Hertfordshire University to recruit trainees and train them according to an agreed programme.
 The programme lasts for one year and for trainees this will involve undertaking training at both in school and the University throughout the year.

 School Direct is also a way of growing our own teachers and future leaders; it can make a key contribution to school strategy and help the continuing professional development of staff.

 Salaried and Training Routes